-When two or more racial groups are standing on a relatively equal footing (18)
+When two or more racial groups are standing on relatively equal footing.
+(18)

 Racialized Emotional Labor

-The emotional work that Black, Indigenous, and People of Color have to do to “induce or suppress feeling in order to sustain the outward countenance that produces the proper state of mind in others” in white institutionalized spaces.
-Black, Indigenous, and People of Color carry the burden of having to choose between tacitly participating in their marginalization or actively resisting racist ideologies with the possible consequence of institutional alienation, exclusion, or official reprimand.
+The emotional work that Black, Indigenous, and People of Color have to do in white institutionalized spaces to “induce or suppress feeling in order to sustain the outward countenance that produces the proper state of mind in others”.
+Black, Indigenous, and People of Color carry the burden of having to choose between tacitly participating in their marginalization or actively resisting racist ideologies with possible consequences of institutional alienation, exclusion, or official reprimand.
 (68)

-Belief that race is the primary determinant of human traits and capacities and that racial differences produce an inherent superiority of a particular race.
-Also defined as a powerful collection of racist policies that lead to racial inequity and are validated by racist ideas (18)
+Belief that race is the primary determinant of human traits and capacities, and that racial differences produce an inherent superiority of a particular race.
+Also defined as the powerful collection of racist policies that lead to racial inequity and are validated by racist ideas.
+(18)

-Any idea that suggest on racial group is inferior or superior to another racial group in any way.
-These ideas argue that the inferiorities and superiorities of racial groups explain racial inequities in society.
+Any idea that implicitly or explicitly suggests one racial group is inferior or superior to another.
+These ideas can argue that the inferiorities and superiorities of racial groups explain racial inequities in society.
 (18)

-Restorative Justice is a theory of justice that emphasizes repairing the harm caused by crime and conflict.
-It places decisions in the hands of those who have been most affected by a wrongdoing, and gives equal concert to the victim, the offender, and the surround [sic] community.
-Restorative response are meant to repair harm, heal broken relationships, and address the underlying reason for the offense.
+A theory of justice that emphasizes repairing harm caused by crime and conflict.
+It places decisions in the hands of those who have been most affected by a wrongdoing, and gives equal concert to the victim, offender, and surrounding community.
+Restorative responses are meant to repair harm, heal broken relationships, and address the underlying reason for the offense.
 It emphasizes individual and collective accountability.
 Crime and conflict generate opportunities to build community and increase grassroots power when restorative practices are employed.
 (40)

-Revenue is the income generated from normal business operations and includes discounts and deductions for returned merchandise.
+The income generated from normal business operations including discounts and deductions for returned merchandise.
 It is the top line or gross income figure from which costs are subtracted to determine net income.
 (9)

 The Rooney Rule

 An NFL policy originally adopted in 2003 that required teams to interview at least one ethnic-minority candidate for head coaching and senior football operation jobs.
-Across different fields, this policy became more common in creating diversity quotas in the hiring process, and in 2020, many people (including people within NFL and the We See You WAT Demands) have called for this rule to be revised and/or eliminated since hiring pools should strive to be as diverse as possible.
+Across different fields, this policy became a common method of creating diversity quotas in the hiring process, and in 2020, many people – including people in the NFL and the We See You WAT Demands – have called for this rule to be revised and/or eliminated since hiring pools should strive to be as diverse as possible.
 (3)(60)